Generating crossmodal gene expression from cancer histopathology improves multimodal AI predictions: INTRODUCTION

 Crossmodal generative AI models can be trained to synthesize one unavailable data modality (transcriptomics) from routinely available modalities (digital pathology) \cite{trans_gen, SEQUOIA, trans_hist}.
 Coupled with a multimodal AI model, this could facilitate a cost-effective screening tool to estimate the added value of collecting transcriptomic data for diagnostic/prognostic assessment of each individual patient.
 Such an approach could support cost-efficient clinical evaluation, and sustainable translation of multimodal AI models to support pathology workflows.

-Here we introduce a novel, diffusion based crossmodal generative model, PathGen, that synthesizes transcriptomic data from digital images of H$\&$E stained slides.
-We develop our model on two publicly available multimodal data cohorts (glioma \cite{tcga_gbm, tcga_lgg} and renal cancer \cite{tcga_kirc}) from TCGA.
-We find that generated transcriptomic data are highly similar to the corresponding real transcriptomic data, in a hold-out validation set.
+In this work, we introduce a diffusion based crossmodal generative model, PathGen \cite{code}, that synthesizes transcriptomic data from digital images of H$\&$E-stained slides.
+We evaluate our model on two publicly available multimodal datasets: The Cancer Genomic Atlas (TCGA) \cite{tcga} and the Clinical Proteomic Tumor Analysis Consortium (CPTAC) \cite{cptac}, using data from four independent cancer cohorts: glioma-glioblastoma, renal, uterine and breast.
+We find that the generated transcriptomic data are highly similar to the corresponding real transcriptomic data in a hold-out test set.
 We further demonstrate that the predictive performance of both diagnosis (cancer grading) and prognosis (survival risk) significantly improves when the synthesised transcriptomic data is combined with features learned from the corresponding digital pathology image, using a state-of-the-art ViT-based model through a co-attention mechanism.
 For practical utility, our model must be trusted by clinicians and attune to emerging regulation \cite{eu_ai_act}.
 We thus provide transparency via detailed attention based heatmaps for both grading and survival risk prediction, allowing pathologists to visually affirm the clinical relevance of the regions contributing most towards the AI decision.
-We provide uncertainty quantification, via conformal analysis \cite{conformal}, to allow pathologist users, a measure of certainty in added value of the synthesized transcriptomic data for each patient.
+We provide uncertainty quantification, via conformal analysis \cite{conformal}, to allow pathologist users a measure of certainty in the added value of the synthesized transcriptomic data for each patient.
 Finally, to evaluate algorithmic fairness, we apply our conformal uncertainty quantification to assess model performance analysis across various patient demographics.
 Our work builds on preliminary studies in crossmodal prediction \cite{uni, pathomic, mcat}, to provide a road map for sustainable, safe and cost-effective translation of multimodal AI models supporting cancer diagnostics/prognostics, to the clinic.

-\section{Results}
+\section{RESULTS}